 These red bumps with a white center form when clogged hair follicles become inflamed.
 Pimples can become infected when bacteria get inside.
-This is more likely to happen if you pick at or pop a pimple, which can damage the skin.
-An infection can cause redness and swelling and may be warm to the touch.

 To reduce your risk of damaging your skin and lips, here’s how to get rid of a pimple on your lip safely, including home remedies and medical treatments.